Ridge A, Antarctica

 Over a decade of site testing in Antarctica has shown that the Antarctic plateau contains exceptional sites for astronomy, with certain atmospheric conditions (e.g., turbulence, water vapour content, infrared emission, and terahertz sky transparency) that are greatly superior to those at existing mid-latitude observatory sites.

 Ridge A is 929 km from the South Pole and 159 km from Dome A, the highest summit of the Antarctic plateau.
-Ridge A is believed to have the lowest water vapour content of any site on the plateau.
+The atmosphere above Ridge A is believed to have the lowest water vapour content of any site on the plateau.

 The PLATO-R observatory